tensorlakeai/indexify/docs/docs/getting_started.md

 ## Step 4: Defining Our Data Pipeline

-We'll use a YAML file to define our data pipeline.
-This pipeline will take text documents, split them into small chunks, extract entities, and embed the chunks in parallel.
-The following diagram describes the Indexify end-to-end pipeline
+We’ll define our data pipeline using a YAML file to process text documents by splitting them into chunks, extracting entities, and embedding the chunks in parallel.
+The following diagram outlines the Indexify end-to-end pipeline.

 ![Extraction Policy Graph](images/extraction_graph_getting_started.jpg){: style="height:300px"}